whitneyburton/portfolios/students/1608-front/chelsea-skovgaard/mod3portfolio.markdown

 ### Notes

-Step out of personal bubble and reach out to share knowledge/thought process with other students.
+Keep reaching out to share knowledge/thought process with other students.

 ### Outcome